Caring for a Hamster

-Syrian Hamsters need a cage of about 24"x16"x12" with a solid bottom and wire top.
+Syrian Hamsters need a cage of at least 24"x16"x12" with a solid bottom and wire top.
 An easy way to provide adequate space is to connect smaller cages with tunnels, such as Critter Trail cages.
 Add a sleeping house, filled with nesting material like shredded paper or hay, and choose toys such as a running wheel, ladder, or ramp.
-Hamsters love to burrow in deep layers of safe bedding such as Carefresh or pine shavings.
+Hamsters love to burrow in deep layers of safe bedding such as Carefresh.
 Never use cedar shavings, as these contain harmful oils that are hazardous to your pets health.

 A healthy hamster diet is based on a dry food of lab blocks (square meal) available at all times, and a small amount of seeds.
 Timothy or grass hay may also be provided, along with fresh fruit and vegetables as a treat once per week.
 Since hamsters are omnivores, they may also enjoy high protein treats such as nuts, mealworms, yogurt, or cottage cheese on occasion.
 Fresh water in a water bottle should be available at all times.